Shrek: Development

-Some early sketches of Shrek's house were done between 1996 and 1997 using Photoshop, with the sketches showing Shrek first living in a garbage dump near a human village called Wart Creek.
-It was also thought at one time that he would live with his parents and keep rotting fish in his bedroom.
+Early development of the film from 1996–1997 involved concept art designed in Photoshop, which depicted a significantly different aesthetic and setting for the titular character.
+Initial iterations placed Shrek's home within a garbage dump near a human settlement, referenced as Wart Creek.
+Furthermore, early conceptual drafts explored a background where Shrek resided with his parents and featured habits such as storing decaying fish in his bedroom.
 Donkey was modeled after Pericles (born 1994; died 2025; also known as Perry), a real miniature donkey from Barron Park in Palo Alto, California.
 Raman Hui, supervising animator of Shrek, stated that Fiona "wasn't based on any real person" and he did many different sketches for her.
 He had done over 100 sculptures of Fiona before the directors chose the final design.
 In early development, the art directors visited Hearst Castle, Stratford upon Avon, and Dordogne for inspiration.
 Art Director Douglas Rogers visited a magnolia plantation in Charleston, South Carolina, as inspiration for Shrek's swamp.
 Planned characters not used in the film include Goldilocks and Sleeping Beauty.